CiscoDevNet/ansible-nso/README.md

 The ansible-nso project provides an Ansible collection for managing and automating your Cisco NSO environment.
 It consists of a set of modules and roles for performing tasks in NSO.

-This collection has been tested and supports version 5.3+ of NSO.
+This collection has been tested and supports version 6.2 and 6.3 of NSO.

-*Note: This collection is not compatible with versions of Ansible before v2.9.
+*Note: This collection is not compatible with versions of Ansible before v2.16.

 ## Requirements
-Ansible v2.9 or newer
+Ansible v2.16.2 or newer

 ## Install
 Ansible must be installed